URL Parser - libvcs.url

 rule=pip-url)

-Export usable URLs#
+Export usable URLs

 pip knows what a certain URL string means, but git clone won’t.
+This works great with pip:

 $ pip install git+https://github.com/django/[email protected]